 In medium pan, heat 1 tbsp (15 mL) oil on medium until shimmery.
 Add kale and 1/4 tsp (1 mL) salt.
-Cook, stirring, 1 minute, or until wilted.
-Add water, cover and simmer 5 minutes, or until kale is tender-crisp.
+Cook, stirring often, 1 minute, or until wilted.
+Add water.
+Cover and simmer 5 minutes, or until kale is tender-crisp.
 Add lemon juice.
-Cook, stirring, 2 minutes, or until liquid evaporates.
-Transfer to heat-proof bowl.
+Cook, stirring often, 2 minutes, or until liquid evaporates.
+Transfer to medium bowl.
 Keep warm in preheated oven.

 In same pan, heat remaining 1 tbsp (15 mL) oil on medium until shimmery.
 Stir in garlic 10 seconds.
 Add beans and cream.
-When mixture comes to simmer, remove from heat.
-Mash, using potato masher.
+When cream comes to simmer, remove from heat.
+Mash beans, using potato masher.
 Stir in cheddar, half the parmesan and 1/2 tsp (2 mL) salt.
 Return to heat.
-Cook, stirring, until cheese melts.
+Stir until cheese melts.
 Remove from heat.
 Stir in all but 3 tbsp (30 mL) onions.
 Adjust salt.
-If necessary, keep warm in preheated oven while preparing eggs.
+Keep warm in preheated oven while preparing eggs.

 Divide bean mixture among 3 serving bowls.
 Top with kale, then eggs.
 Sprinkle eggs with salt and pepper to taste.
-Sprinkle with remaining onions and parmesan.
+Scatter remaining onions and parmesan overtop.

 Makes 3 servings.